hl7au/au-fhir-childhealth/pages/_includes/ncdhc-composition-birth-intro.md

 1.  a LOINC code to represent the document type.
 Optional Class code as per the table below
 1.  a subject (Patient)
 1.  a date indicating when the details was taken
-1.	a auther detailing who has recorded the details.
+1.	a author detailing who has recorded the details.
 1.  title of the document
 1.  applicable sections and subsections as mentioned in the table below

 **Profile specific implementation guidance:**

-* Client should fillup all sections and subsections as defined in the profile.
-If data for any section/sub-sections are not known or not available, then empty reason should be provided.
+* Client should fill-up all sections and subsections as defined in the profile.
+If data for any section/entries are not known or not available, then empty reason should be provided.

 ##### Composition Type and Class Code